moq/Moq.AutoMocker/docs/SourceGenerators/KeyedServicesExtensionGenerator.md

 # Keyed Services Extension Generator

-When your test project references `Microsoft.Extensions.DependencyInjection`, this generator creates `WithKeyedService<T>()` extension methods for `AutoMocker` that enable testing classes that depend on keyed services via `IKeyedServiceProvider`.
+When your test project references `Microsoft.Extensions.DependencyInjection.Abstractions` version 8.x or newer, this generator creates `WithKeyedService<T>()` extension methods for `AutoMocker` that enable testing classes that depend on keyed services via `IKeyedServiceProvider`.

 ## Features